 Limited start-up cost

-Since there is no need for a spacious place or plush decor, the start-up investment for ghost kitchens is much lower than a traditional restaurant.
+Since there is no need for a spacious place or plush decor, the start-up investment for ghosts kitchens is much lower than a traditional restaurant.

-The overhead expenses in a ghost kitchen are lower than your brick-and-mortar outlet with only limited staff, rent, and day-to-day costs of business operations to take care of.
+The overhead expenses in a ghost kitchen are lower than your traditional brick-and-mortar kitchen with only limited staff or chefs, rent, and day-to-day food costs of kitchen operations to take care of.